ResponsiblyUnranked/PythonSoftwareDesign/src/type_hints/TUTORIAL.md

 You can now easily answer the previous questions:
 1. `dob` is a Python `date` object, and likely a date of birth.
-2. `user` is a unique ID, whereas name is probably firstname of the user.
+2. `user` is a unique ID, whereas `name` is probably first name of the user.
 3. `result` is a `User` object, which is dataclass containing information about the user.